 - Thick skin on your chin, forehead, cheeks, and ears

 - Burning or stinging sensation in the eyes

 - Cysts on eyes

 For some people, rosacea symptoms will seem the same from flare-up to flare-up.
 But for others, the symptoms may gradually get worse, leading to permanently enlarged pores and visibly broken capillaries.

-— sensitive skin that burns or stings when you apply product
+- Sensitive skin that burns or stings when you apply the product

 Granted, you probably won’t be able to avoid all these triggers all the time.
-Who could really commit to such a restrictive lifestyle?
-But it can still be helpful to recognize a trigger when you encounter it.
+Who could commit to such a restrictive lifestyle?
+However, it can still be helpful to recognize a trigger when you encounter it.

 First, dietary triggers.
 When it comes to your eating habits, some foods can antagonize your rosacea, such as:

 - Foods containing cinnamaldehyde (like cinnamon, chocolate, tomatoes, or citrus fruits)

 Other factors can also irritate your rosacea by increasing blood flow to your sensitive skin.
 These include: